Depression, psychiatrists: “A new drug works on the most severe forms”-breakinglatest.news-Breaking Latest News

 On which patients it is good to use it

-According to the clinical results of the first Italian study on Esketamina, published in the Journal of Affective Disordersthe drug is safer and faster and more effective in treating treatment-resistant depression, even in patients with personality disorders or addicted to substances.
+According to the clinical results of the first Italian study on Esketamina, published in the Journal of Affective Disordersthe drug is safer and faster and more effective in the treatment of treatment-resistant depression, even in patients with personality disorders or addicted to substances.

 The research coordinated by the G. D’Annunzio University of Chieti and the University of Brescia involved 22 other centers scattered throughout Italy for a total of 116 patients, treated with the new drug in the form of a nasal spray.
 The results show that, thanks to the new drug, over 64% of patients benefit from a significant improvement.
 Of these, 40% had a complete remission of the disease.
 “The first symptoms already improve within the first 24 hours from a single dose, with very important results after fifteen days which, one month after treatment, increase even more and after two months lead to complete remission of the disease. almost half of the patients “, underline di Giannantonio and Zanalda.

-The depression of Shanti who at 23 asked for (and obtained) euthanasia: because it was avoidable
+Shanti’s depression who asked for (and obtained) euthanasia at the age of 23: because it was avoidable

 by Irma D’Aria